mbone/MK-312BT_FW1.0/README.md

 # MK-312BT Firmware - Accurate C Reimplementation

-This project contains an accurate C reimplementation of the ErosTek MK-312BT firmware for the ATmega16 microcontroller, based on disassembly analysis of the original binary (312-16-decrypted-combined.bin).
+This project contains an accurate C reimplementation of the MK-312BT firmware for the ATmega16 microcontroller, based on disassembly analysis of the original binary.

 **Note:** This project is designed for Arduino IDE compilation with MightyCore board support.